Nikon Z50

 The Z50 is an upper entry-level APS-C mirrorless camera (1.5x APS crop) announced by Nikon on October 10, 2019.
 It is Nikon's first Z-mount crop sensor camera body.
-With its introduction, Nikon also announced two crop-sensor Z-mount lenses, the Nikkor Z DX 16-50 mm VR and the Nikkor Z DX 50-250 mm VR.
+With its introduction, Nikon also announced its first two crop-sensor Z-mount lenses, the Nikkor Z DX 16-50 mm VR and the Nikkor Z DX 50-250 mm VR.
 It is the third Z-mount camera body after the Nikon Z7 and Nikon Z6.
 The camera yields an effective 20.9-megapixel still image and 4K video (up to 30 fps and 30 minutes time limit per clip).

+The Z50 uses the Nikon Z-mount, developed by Nikon for its mirrorless digital cameras.
+Nikon F-mount lenses can be used, with various degrees of compatibility, via the Nikon FTZ (F-to-Z) and FTZ II mount adapters.

-It does not include built-in sensor cleaning, nor is IBIS present, although Vibration Reduction on some Nikkor lenses is provided.
+It does not include built-in sensor cleaning, nor is IBIS present, although Vibration Reduction on some Nikkor and third-party lenses is provided.
 It is the only Nikon Z camera body that does not have in-camera USB-C charging.

 The Nikon Z50 was succeeded by the Nikon Z50II in November 2024, with Nikon announcing that the Z50 was discontinued on 8 November 2024.

-When launched, Nikon used a two word marketing slogan: “The Collaborator.